Whiffen Spit to Cabin Point in East Sooke Park

 Check the Currents*

 The closest relevant current station for the current flow you may expect between Pike Point and Donaldson Island will be Race Passage.
 The times will be fairly accurate, but the speed of the current will be somewhat less than that forecast for Race Passage.
 The current flow around the tip of Whiffen Spit is a little more difficult to predict as there are no specific table for this passage.
 You can’t base the flows from Race Passage because you are dealing with the filling and drainage of a large basin of water through a narrow opening.
 The tide tables will give you the best idea of where you are in the tide cycle and what you may expect here.

 1. The easiest way to check the currents is with a very convenient Phone app called Aye Tides.
 Just click ‘Find a Station’ and select Race Passage.
 If currents are running more than 2 knots caution should be exercised.
 Strong eddylines (the transition between the main current and slower water near the shoreline) can easily capsize unwary paddlers.
 If you would like to check the tide heights for launching at Whiffen Spit, look for Sooke Basin on the App.

 2. Using the Canadian Tide and Current Tables.
 Using the online tables, find a listing for Race Passage on page 68.
 The times of the turn to Ebb and Turn to Flood (essentially slack water), as well as the time of the maximum current flow are listed.
-The minus sign refers to the ebb or water flowing out (a westerly direction at Race) and the positive sign is the Flood or inflow (easterly).
+The minus sign refers to the ebb or water flowing out (a westward direction at Race) and the positive sign is the Flood or inflow (eastward).
 If you want to find tide heights for departure, you can find the Tide Tables listings for Sooke and Sooke Basin.